 4. Work On Holiday - Any eligible employee required to work on a day of holiday observance shall be paid for all hours actually worked at one and one-half (1½) times the employee's applicable rate, plus holiday pay.

-5. Employees On Paid Leave - If a holiday occurs while an employee is on sick leave or vacation leave, the holiday will not be charged against the employee's sick, injury or vacation leave balance.
+5. Employees On Paid Leave - If a holiday occurs while an employee is on sick leave or vacation leave, the holiday will not be charged against the employee's sick or vacation leave balance.

 B. PROCEDURE

-1. Employees shall request personal paid leave in writing on an Application For Leave Form at least twenty-four (24) hours in advance of the leave, except for emergencies as determined by the Employer, and submit same to the employee's immediate Employer.
+1. Employees shall request personal paid leave in writing on an Application For Leave Form at least twenty-four (24) hours in advance of the leave, except for emergencies as determined by the Employer, and submit same to the employee's immediate supervisor.

 FUNERAL LEAVE SECTION 5.05